gu-eresearch/hpcCarpentryLessons/index.md

 </p>
 </details>

 ## Challenge
-What is the code to add, commit and push a change
+What is the code to add, commit and push a change to a file called simpleCode.py?

 <details><summary><h2>Solution</h2></summary>
 <p>
 <pre>
 <code class="language-git">
-git add .
+git add simpleCode.py
-git commit -m "print out equation and answer"
-1 file changed, 1 insertion(+)
+git commit -m "initial script for reading dfs using pandas" 1 file changed, 1 insertion(+)
 </code>
 </pre>